jpkanter/sparql_toucan/README.md

 *30.11.2020 - 14:10*

 I have additional doubts regarding the way i am doing CollectionEntry Styles.
 I am currently using a set of *CSS* classes to style the span that displays the text, but i might be better to just use `strong` and `em` to be better included in the general rules for web.

+*02.12.2020 - 10:14*

+After spending some time with the current (static) implementation and toying around with my own structure i am quite certain that i thought to simple in the ways i planned to integrate my plug-in into the existing website structure.
+There are actually some tricks i could pull with custom CSS-classes which are already possible in my current design but i doubt it would ultimately lead to any desired outcome.
+There is the almost certain chance that the plug-in will be used by people not very knowledgeable in general web technologies, even less than me.
+For the moment i will put the front-end questions aside and rather concentrate on the tree-structure of the data itself.
+There are some unsuspecting challenges here as well.